jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 << move >>
 > (to article "Creation Behavior of Commands")

 A parent command `automatically executes` its sub-commands.
-After a sub-command `completes, the` process `returns` to `the` parent command, which `will` then continue, `executing the` next sub-command.
+After a sub-command `completes, the` process `returns` to `the` parent command, which `might` then continue, `executing the` next sub-command.

 Inside a command, `usually just` more commands `are` invoked.